Business team looking at new email encryption solution in action

 12. Open-Source

-Open-source technology will integrate with the next generation financial services infrastructure, allowing organisations access to previously expensive software and the opportunity to further experiment with technologies like blockchain.
+Open-source technology will integrate into the next-generation financial services infrastructure, offering access to previously costly software and enabling further experimentation with technologies like blockchain.

 "There are clear benefits to using open-source within the financial services and banking sectors.
 The collaborative ethos behind open-source, including the community-driven ability for it to be modified and shared, produces faster innovations alongside driving down costs of development and speeding up the time to market."